-I understand by Letters from Paris, that the two Messieurs de Pontchartrain indeavour by all means to be reveng'd upon me for the affront they say I have given 'em in publishing some triffling Stories in my Book, that ought to have been conceal'd.
-I am likewise inform'd, that I have reason to be apprehensive of the Resentment of several Ecclefialticks, who pretend I have insulted God in censuring their Conduct.
-But since I expected nothing less than the furious Resentment both of the one and the other, when I put this Book to the Press; I had time enough to arm my self from top to toe, in order to make head against 'em.
-'Tis my comfort, that I have writ nothing but what I make good by Authentick proofs; besides, that I could not have said less of 'em than I have done; for if I had not tied my self up to the direct thread of my Discourse, I could have made Digressions, in which the Condust both of the one and the other, would have appear'd to be prejudicial to the repose of the Society, and the publick Good.
-I had provocation enough to bave treated'em in that manner; but my Letters being address'd to an old Bigotted Relation of mine, who fed upon Devotion, and dreaded the influence of the Court; he still beseech'd me to write nothing to him that might disoblige the Clergy or the Courtiers, for fear of the intercepting of my Letters.
-However, I have advice from Paris, that some Pedants are set at work to lash me in writing; and so I must prepare to stand the brunt of a shower of affronts, that will be pour'd upon me in a few days.
-But 'tis no matter; I am so good a Conjurer, that I can ward off any storm from the side of Paris.
+I understand by Letters from Paris, that the two Messieurs de Pontchartrain endeavour by all means to be reveng'd upon me for the Affront they. fay I have given 'em in publishing some trifling Stories in my Book, that ought to have been conceal'd.
+I am likewise inform'd, that I have reason to be apprehensive of the Resentment of several Ecclefiasticks, who pretend I have insulted God in censuring their Conduct.
+But fince I expetted nothing less than the furious Resentment both of the one and the other, when I put this Book to the Press; I had time enough to arm my felf from Top to Toe, in order to made Head against 'em.
+'Tis my Comfort, that I have writ nothing but what I make good by authentick Proofs; besides, that I could not have said less of 'em than I have done; for if I had not tied my felf up to the direct Thread of my Discourse, I could have made Digressions, in which the Conduct both of the one and the other, would have appear'd to be prejudicial to the Repose of the Society, and the publick Good.
+I had Provocation enough to have treated'em in that manner; but my Letters being address'd to an old bigotted Relation of mine. who who fed upon Devotion, and dreaded the Influence of the Court; he fill befeech'd me to write nothing to him that might disoblige the Clergy or the Courtiers, for fear of the intercepting of my Letters.
+However, I have Advice from Paris, that some Pedants are set at Work to lash me in writing; and so I must prepare to stand the Brunt of a Shower of Affronts, that will be pour'd upon me in a few Days.
+But 'tis no matter; I am so good a Conjurer, that I can ward off any Storm from the Side of Paris.
 I laugh at their Threats; and since I can't make use of my Sword, I'll wage